thegodeveloper/ckad/labs/08-deployments-and-rollouts.md

-# Question 8 - Deployment and Rollouts - 4%
+# Question 8 - Deployments and Rollouts - 4%

 - There is an existing *Deployment* named `api-new-c32` in `neptune` *Namespace*.
 - An upgrade was made to the Deployment but the updated version never came online.